cardboard-iguana/cardboard-iguana.com/log/2022-03-29-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ## ITPro.TV: CompTIA Security+ (SY0-601)

-### Network Security — Segmentation
+### Network Security - Segmentation

-A hub is a Layer 1 device — it’s just a multi-port repeater.
+A hub is a Layer 1 device - it's just a multi-port repeater.

-VLAN logic is applied to Layer 2 — they’re basically a way of dividing up the ports on a switch (this makes me feel better about how I’ve been using them at work…).
+VLAN logic is applied to Layer 2 - they're basically a way of dividing up the ports on a switch (this makes me feel better about how I've been using them at work...).
 Data is routed between VLANs by the router (i.e., at Layer 3).

 While the canonical DMZ has a firewall on both the north and south side, in practice only a single firewall is generally used.
 Other terms for a DMZ:

 * Perimeter network
 * Screened subnet
-* “Neutral Zone” (per Dan Lowerie 😜)
+* "Neutral Zone" (per Dan Lowerie 😜)

 Think of an extranet as a *purposeful* network of intranets.
 Normally this is achieved via VPN  connections.